Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Cochains on filtered face sets

 \begin{corollary} Let $R=\Q$.
 Let $\ob{K}$ be a filtered face set, $\ov{p}$ and $\ov{q}$ be perversities such that $\ov{q}\geq 0$ and $\ov{p}(i)+\ov{q}(i)=i-2$ for any $i\in \{1,\ldots,n\}$.
 Then the complexes $\widetilde{A}_{PL,\ov{q}}(\ob{K})$, $\tC^*_{\ov{q}}(\ob{K})$ and $C^{*}_{\GM,\ov{p}} (\ob{K})$ are related by quasi-isomorphisms.

-In the particular case that $\ov{p}$ and $\ov{q}$ are perversities and $\ob{K}$ is the filtered face set associated to a locally conelike space, $X$, the homology of these complexes coincides with the original Goresky-MacPherson intersection cohomology of~$X$. \end{corollary}
+In the particular case that $\ov{p}$ and $\ov{q}$ are GM-perversities and $\ob{K}$ is the filtered face set associated to a pseudomanifold, $X$, the homology of these complexes coincides with the original Goresky-MacPherson intersection cohomology of~$X$. \end{corollary}